 Potential applicants should:

-- Meet with their campus Study Abroad Advisers and Financial Aid Advisers to obtain support for their Freeman-ASIA Applications.
+1. Meet with their campus Study Abroad Advisers to obtain support for their FINIP applications.

-- Follow up with their Study Abroad Advisers and the Financial Aid Advisers to ensure that both advisers have received their Freeman-ASIA Application Endorsement Request E-mail.
+3. Follow up with their Study Abroad Adviser to ensure that the adviser has received their FINIP Application Nomination Request E-mail.

-- Check with their Study Abroad Advisers and the Financial Aid Advisers to ensure that the endorsement of their Freeman-ASIA Application from both advisers has been submitted to IIE by the Adviser Deadline.
+4. Check with the Study Abroad Adviser to ensure that the on-line nomination of their FINIP application has been submitted to IIE by the application deadline.

-It is recommended that you schedule a meeting with your Study Abroad Adviser and your Financial Aid Adviser to go over the details of your study abroad plan and your Freeman-ASIA Application two weeks prior to the Student Application Deadline.
+You should schedule a meeting with your Study Abroad Adviser to go over the details of your internship plan and your FINIP application at least two weeks prior to the application deadline.

-- Click on "Online Application" on the menu and select "New Applicant" to proceed.
+1. Click on "Online Application” and select "New Applicant" to proceed.

 - If you are determined ineligible, you will not be allowed to proceed to the application and should refer to the eligibility page for clarification.

 - If you are determined eligible, you will be taken to a screen to create an account with a login ID/e-mail and an individual password.
-Please note that your advisers will use this same login ID/e-mail and password to access your on-line application for review and endorsement.
+Please note that your adviser will use this same login ID/e-mail and password to access your on-line application for review and nomination.
 For future reference, please write down your id and password.

-- Once you enter your login and password information, you will be able to access the Freeman-ASIA Application by clicking on the "Begin Application" button.
-(Please note, if you already have created a Freeman-ASIA account, you must login as a Returning Applicant to access your saved application.)
+1. Once you enter your login and password information, you will be able to access the FINIP application by clicking on the "Begin Application" button.
+(Please note, if you already have created an account, you must login as a Returning Applicant to access your saved application.)